Thera-Pod Instructions (Jumbo Heat-able Cuttlepod Plushies)

 • Heating Safety: Monitor the heat pack while it's in the microwave to prevent overheating.
 Do not overheat the heat pack, as this can cause the fabric or the filling to scorch or burn.
 Overheating will cause the pack to have a very unpleasant burnt odor.

 • Handling After Heating: After microwaving, remove the heat pack from the microwave.
-Place the heat pack back inside the Cuttlepod plush, ensuring that the polyester stuffing stays on top of the heat pack.
-Any stuffing between the heat pack and the bottom "belly" of the plush will dillute the heat and reduce effectiveness.
+Place the heat pack back inside the satin lined compartment**.
 Flatten the heat pack inside the Cuttlepod to distribute the filling into an even layer.
 Close the zipper.

 • Relax with your warm Cuttlepod placed on top of the affected area to relieve muscle aches and menstrual pain.